rat-software/rat-software/backend/scraper/README.md

 - Alternatively, you can simply configure cronjobs that run **scraper_start.py** and **scraper_reset.py**.

-## Test script for scrapers
+## Test script for scraper
-- **scraper_check.py**: run the scraper check script to test if the scrapers in your application still work
+- **scraper_check.py**: run the scraper check script to test if the scrapers still work in your application.

 - To run a regular test of scrapers
 ```